 This article is part of the Psychology section.
-In this article we will talk about the psychological aspects of the most common socially accepted strength models.
+Here, we will talk about the psychological aspects of the most common socially accepted strength models.
 For a discussion about our needs for physical strength and stamina, see Strength-Flexibility (Mixed Hands Technique).

 The problem is especially amplified for males.
 The great majority of the strong-male character models to which we are exposed are, for humanity in general, and for musicians in particular, truly sick influences.
 Terminator, John Wayne, Clint Eastwood, Superman, Batman, and most of the other super-hero male protagonists on the big and small screens were originally All-American examples of technologically-assisted (gun-crazy) violence, macho toughness and extreme cowboy individualism.
 But the phenomenon has spread.
 Not only was Terminator elected Governor of California, but also, unfortunately, the rest of the world also finds these characters appealing.